dzungdinhh/Cell-Instance-Segmentation/README.md

 - Notebook: satorius.ipynb
 - Weights: [Weights](https://www.kaggle.com/cowfrica/satorius-models)

-Result:
+### Result:
 The evaluation metric is the mean average precision at different IOU thresholds, ranging from 0.5 to 0.95.
-On the validation set, I achieved 0.272.
+On the validation set, I achieved a score of 0.272.

 ![Screen Shot 2021-12-20 at 9 15 45 PM](https://user-images.githubusercontent.com/63311059/146859843-a7e1f3ff-d26e-47e0-b694-999b63930024.png)